dermotreynolds/old.dermotreynolds.github.io/_posts/2017-05-12-8-terraform-vsts.md

 ---
 layout: post
-title: "Azure DevOps: #8 Terraform deployment via VSTS."
+title: "Terraform deployment via Visual Studio Team Services."
 date: 2017-05-03
 category: terraform
+tags: [azure, terraform, CI/CD, v1]

 ---
+Infrastructure can be automatically deployed in the same way as code.

+This article follows on from the *Command Line* deployment article.
+We will reuse the same terraform file.

 When we run terraform from VSTS we need to ensure that we maintain the state file - and its backup - in a central location.

-terraform supports storing state in blob storage.
+Luckily, terraform supports storing state in blob storage.

 - To enable state to be persisted to blob we need to add a provider block to main file